-Students withdrawing from all classes and exiting the University after the first day of classes must complete the Withdrawal from the University form available under Student Forms on RAIN and the GSW Homepage and in the Registrar's Office.
+Students withdrawing from all classes and exiting the University after the first day of classes must complete the Withdrawal from the University form.
 The completed form should be submitted to the Director of the Academic Resource Center/First Year Advocate or faxed to 229-931-2277.
 The effective date of the withdrawal from the University is entered as the date from the Withdrawal from the University form.